Automatic identification of anthropogenic soils potentially suitable for rehabilitation¶

-Clémence Herny (Exolabs) - Gwenaëlle Salamin (Exolabs) - Clotilde Marmy (Exolabs) - Alessandro Cerioni (État de Genève) - Roxane Pott (swisstopo)
+Clémence Herny (ExoLabs) - Gwenaëlle Salamin (ExoLabs) - Clotilde Marmy (ExoLabs) - Alessandro Cerioni (État de Genève) - Roxane Pott (swisstopo)

 Proposed by the Canton of Ticino and the Canton of Vaud - PROJ-SDA

-Mars 2024 to December 2024 - Published in December 2024
+March 2024 to December 2024 - Published in December 2024

 This work by STDL is licensed under CC BY-SA 4.0

-Abstract: Each Swiss canton is required to make an inventory of potentially rehabilitatable soils for maintaining the land crop rotation quota.
+Abstract: Each Swiss Canton is required to make an inventory of potentially rehabilitable soils for maintaining the land crop rotation quota.
 To assist the cantons in this task, the STDL has developed an artificial intelligence-based framework to automatically identify soils degraded by human activities, i.e. "non-agricultural activity" and "land movement".
 A deep learning model was trained to segment the extent of the detected human activity in a multi-year dataset of aerial imagery.
 The ground truth was vectorised by the Canton of Ticino and the Canton of Vaud.
-The trained model achieved a f1-score of 0.53, with better detection performance for the land movement class than for the non-agricultural activity class.
+The trained model achieved a F1 score of 0.53, with better detection performance for the land movement class than for the non-agricultural activity class.
 The average results of the model can be explained by the limited number of ground truth elements, the complexity of the features to be detected and the diversity of the characteristics of the images used.
 The trained model was applied to historical imagery from 1946 to the present day for the two cantons.
 A vector layer showing the distribution of human activities by year was produced in just a few days for each canton.
 Recall was preferred to precision in order to obtain exhaustive results, but this implies a large number of FP detections.
 Therefore, a thorough review of the results is necessary before they can be used.
 Despite the average performance of the model, it allows the identification of new areas that can be added to the inventory and fasten the process compared to a fully manual process.

 1. Introduction¶

 The constant increase in population and economic growth are putting considerable pressure on agricultural land.
 The Federal law on land management, adopted in 1979, aims to regulate the use of agricultural land to guarantee the food independence to the Swiss population in the event of crises and supply problems.
 As part of the sectoral plan1, the high-quality arable lands that need to be protected have been secured in the form of land crop rotation areas (LCR or surface d'assolement (SDA) in French), with a minimum area allocated by canton.
 To be eligible as an LCR area, the soil must comply with specific criteria123 ensuring the quality of the land for agriculture.
 However, certain construction programs may impinge on these lands.
-In such cases, the area lost must be compensated for by the creation of a new LCR area of the same size.
-To identify areas that could be converted to LCR, Swiss Cantons must provide a register or an indicative map of land that could potentially be rehabilitated to meet the LCR criteria.
+In such cases, the area lost must be compensated by the creation of a new LCR area of the same size.
+To identify areas that could be converted to LCR area, Swiss Cantons must provide a register or an indicative map of land that could potentially be rehabilitated to meet the LCR criteria.
 Among those, soils degraded by past anthropogenic activities are of interest.
 This includes soils affected by landfills, construction sites, pollution, etc.

 For this project, the STDL was solicited by the Canton of Ticino and the Canton of Vaud to develop a method to identify soils degraded by human activities in the past.
 The goal is to help the Cantons to establish the indicative map of potentially rehabilitated soils for LCR compensation by providing a vector layer with the delimitation of the human activity affecting soils.

 Some cantons already established this inventory adopting different approaches mainly based on register consultation, field investigation, human memory, visual inspection of aerial images or detection of elevation changes456.
-The Canton of Ticino commissioned a company to identify potential rehabilitable soils in six municipalities in the Locarno region and had access to a study performed in the scope of a CFF train project in the Mogadino plain.
+The Canton of Ticino commissioned a company to identify potential rehabilitable soils in six municipalities in the Locarno region and has access to a study performed in the scope of a CFF train project in the Magadino plain.
 Besides, they also developed a FME workflow based on LCR criteria and applied it to the Bellinzona valley, but it was not suitable for a large scale study.

 Based on our experience with object segmentation78, we proposed to automatically segment human activities in aerial images available in Switzerland over the last 70 years with a deep learning approach.